 Fixed and variable costs are small business expenses you have to factor into when calculating your company’s budget and cash flow.
 Knowing the costs of running your growing business allows you to make strategic decisions.

-We at Robookkeeper can lessen your workload by offering you affordable outsourced accounting services.
-We connect you with a D&V Philippines-managed freelance bookkeeping team.
+We at Robookkeeper can lessen your workload by offering you first-rate outsourced accounting services.
+We connect you with an experienced and reliable virtual bookkeeping team.
 Send us your accounting books and we’ll update them for you.